-The Fluke Networks LinkSprinter 200 Network Tester is a pocket size, affordable, easy to use and feature-packed automated network test tool.
+The Fluke Networks (now owned by NetScout) LinkSprinter 200 Network Tester is a pocket size, affordable, easy to use and feature-packed automated network test tool.
 Simply plug an Ethernet cable into the LinkSprinter and it automatically tests PoE, Link, DHCP, DNS, Gateway and Internet connectivity.
 Test results are delivered to your mobile device via the LinkSprinter internal Wi-Fi hotspot and web server.
 Results are sent to your free LinkSprinter Cloud Service account and can be automatically e-mailed.

 Fluke LinkSprinter 200 Network Tester Review

-The affordable Fluke LinkSprinter 200 features many of the capabilities that were only available in expensive test tools like the Fluke LinkRunner AT Network Tester.
+The affordable Fluke/NetScout LinkSprinter 200 features many of the capabilities that were only available in expensive test tools like the LinkRunner AT Network Tester.
 Instead of a built-in display screen, the LinkSprinter 200 unit has an internal Wi-Fi hotspot for viewing test reports in a web browser on your smart phone, tablet or laptop.
 No App required!

 The LinkSprinter box contains: